 This measure tracks the progress made on the Governor's Transportation Cost Share program.
-This program was initiated by Gov. Mike Parson to build partnerships with local communities to pool efforts and resources to deliver road and bridge projects.
-The overall program will deliver 17 projects across the state.
+This program was initiated by Gov. Mike Parson to build partnerships with local

 The Governor's Transportation Cost Share Program started in fiscal year 2020.
 The program will be complete when all 17 projects have been constructed.
 The number in progress will vary as new projects are started and others are completed.
 For this reporting period, two projects have been completed, five projects are in construction and 10 have started design work.